Apache HTTP Server Version 2.5

 For example, if you wish to block access to a resource between 8pm

-and 7am, you can do this using mod_rewrite
+and 7am, you can do this using mod_rewrite.

 This will return a 403 Forbidden response for any request after 8pm or before 7am.
 This technique can be used for any criteria that you wish to check.
 You can also redirect, or otherwise rewrite these requests, if that approach is preferred.

-The <If>
+The <If> directive,

-added in 2.4, replaces many things that mod_rewrite
+added in 2.4, replaces many things that mod_rewrite has

 traditionally been used to do, and you should probably look there first